"The youth will rise against you" - John Dumelo vents following tax on betting

-Actor-politician John Dumeloe has vented about the newly-introduced 10 per cent imposition of withholding tax on sports betting.
+Actor-politician John Dumelo has vented about the newly-introduced 10 per cent imposition of withholding tax on sports betting.

 According to him, the government has been disingenuous to Ghanaian youth by not being able to provide jobs but taxing their winnings from these betting platforms.

-In a social media rant, John Dumeleo wanted the youth to rise against the NPP government for suffocating them with numerous taxes and stifling growth.
+In a social media rant, John Dumelo wants the youth to rise against the NPP government for suffocating them with numerous taxes and stifling growth.

 He opined that if the economy was not fixed and the government taxed the youth’s earnings on these betting platforms, there might be an inevitable urge for revolt.